joshgerdes/jekyll-uno/_posts/2021-06-29-no-available-resources-error-when-connecting-to-azure-virtual-desktop.md

 ---
 date: 2021-06-29 00:00:00 +1200
-title: No Available Resources error when connecting to Azure Virtual Desktop
+title: No Available Resources Error when attempting to connect to Azure Virtual Desktop
 author: Luke
 categories:
 - Azure